 Extending the lifetime of IT products is the most effective way to reduce their environmental impact.
 Components that often break or become outdated may limit the total lifespan of the product and must be replaceable.
-By making these critical replaceable components available and providing the user with clear instructions on how to exchange them, IT-products can live longer.
+By making these critical replaceable components available, IT-products can live longer.

 CPU: Central processing unit.
-GPU: Graphics processing unit.